Schedule an Appointment For Kids & Adults Together

 “Baby bottle tooth decay” is a dental condition in which your child’s teeth experience early decay.
 Usually, we observe this in the upper front teeth, but any of your infant’s teeth can experience damage from decay.

-What Causes This Type of Tooth Decay?
+What Causes Baby Bottle Tooth Decay?

 Early tooth decay in infants and toddlers can occur due to several reasons, including: